Patton College of Education

 There will be several learning community options within the college.
 Regardless of your major there is a learning community available for you that matches courses of your academic program.

-LC course enrollment is for fall quarter only.
-With assistance from your academic adviser, you will select a different set of courses for winter and spring quarters.
+LC course enrollment is for fall semester only.
+With assistance from your academic adviser, you will select a different set of courses for spring semester.